-This Code of Business Conduct and Ethics ("Code") has been adopted by the Board of Directors (the "Board") of Royalty Pharma plc (together with its subsidiaries, the "Company") and summarizes the standards that must guide our actions as well as the actions of RP Management LLC, in its capacity as our external manager (the "Manager").
-While covering a wide range of business practices and procedures, these standards cannot and do not cover every issue that may arise, or every situation where ethical decisions must be made, but rather set forth key guiding principles that represent Company policies and establish conditions for employment at the Company and Manager.
+This Code of Business Conduct and Ethics ("Code") has been adopted by the Board of Directors (the "Board") of Royalty Pharma plc (together with its subsidiaries, the "Company") and summarizes the standards that must guide our actions.
+While covering a wide range of business practices and procedures, these standards cannot and do not cover every issue that may arise, or every situation where ethical decisions must be made, but rather set forth key guiding principles that represent Company policies and establish conditions for employment at the Company.